-Form CMS-105 (Exhibit 119) provides the State's estimate of the number of laboratory surveys it expects to perform in the budget period.
+Form CMS-105 provides the State's estimate of the number of laboratory surveys it expects to perform in the budget period.
 The workload plan will list by laboratory type (schedule) the number of surveys to be conducted in the fiscal year.
 The workload report should reveal in detail how the SA plans to do the work.
 The State is required to survey every laboratory that does not have a certificate of waiver, a certificate for PPM procedures, or is under Federal jurisdiction every two years.
 It is essential that the estimates of planned workloads be as accurate as possible and be at the levels mandated by national and regional goals.
-The RO will be able to determine the propriety of the workload plans by review of prior workload plan submitted should be supported by the other parts of the budget plan.
+The RO will be able to determine the propriety of the workload plans by review of prior workload history, where they exist, and evaluation against regional and national goals.
+The workload plan submitted should be supported by the other parts of the budget plan.
 If it does not provide sufficient detail from which the RO can determine that the work paid for will be accomplished, the RO must obtain the needed information or clarification.
 Negotiate discrepancies to acceptable levels.